osteele/p5-server/README.md

 Two themes are supported, `--theme directory` and `--theme split`.

+### Create a screenshot

+`p5 screenshot my-sketch.js` creates a screenshot named `my-sketch.png` in the current directory.
+It operates by running the sketch in a browser, saving the canvas, and then closing the browser page.

+`p5 screenshot my-sketch.html` works for an HTML sketch; `p5 screenshot my-sketch` works for a single-sketch directory.

+Run `p5 screenshot --help` for a list of options.
+Options are supported to set the output filename and the number of the starting frame, and to specify the browser.

 ### Convert between JavaScript-only and HTML sketches

 `p5 convert sketch.html` converts an HTML sketch to a JavaScript-only sketch, by